-Abies likiangensis, as described in 1990 by by (Franchet) Ernst Georg Pritzel (1875–1948), in the 29th edition of Botanische Jahrbücher für Systematik, Pflanzengeschichte und Pflanzengeographie, is commonly known as Lijiang spruce; as well as 丽江云杉 (Lijiang yunshan) in the Chinese.
-The species is named for the Lijiang mountain range “beautiful river,” of southwestern China, where the type was first collected and studied.
-Despite being among the most ornamental of all spruces, it is not widely distributed in the nursery trade and likely found only in major arboretums.
+Abies likiangensis, as described in 1990 by by (Franchet) Ernst Georg Pritzel (1875–1948), in the 29th edition of Botanische Jahrbücher für Systematik, Pflanzengeschichte und Pflanzengeographie, is commonly known as Lijiang spruce; as well as 丽江云杉 (Lijiang yunshan) in the Chinese language.
+The species is named for the Lijiang mountain range, the “beautiful river,” of southwestern China, where the type was first collected and studied.
+Despite being among the most ornamental of all spruces, it is not widely distributed in the nursery trade and likely to be found only in major arboretums.

 Description.
 Lijiang spruce is an evergreen coniferous species of tree that grows to mature heights of 165 feet (50 m); with a trunk up to 100 inches (250 cm) in diameter, measured at breast height; and a pyramidal crown.

 - Bark is gray or brown-gray in color, breaking into thick, irregular plates.

 - Branchlets are initially pale yellow or brownish yellow in color, later turning gray or gray-yellow, with sparsely pubescent texture.

 - Leaves (needles) are directed forward on adaxial side of branchlets, spreading on abaxial side; growing linear, straight or slightly curved; and rhombic in cross section.
 Individual needles measure 0.24 to 0.6 inch (6 – 15 mm) long, by 0.04 to 0.06 inch (1 – 1.5 mm) thick; with 4 to 7 stomatal lines on the adaxial surface and 0 to 4 on the abaxial surface, with an acute or obtuse apex.